midifi/midifi/README.md

 After Fluidsynth builds, you need to locate `fluidsynth_*.lib` and `libfluidsynth_*.dll` (usually they're in `src\*`), where all the `*`'s are replaced by `debug` or `release`, and copy them to `fluidsynth/fluidsynth/src` under the names `fluidsynth.lib` and `fluidsynth.dll`, respectively.
+Now you can follow the normal build directions, but note that building in release does NOT work (yet).